cloudevents/spec/cloudevents/working-drafts/xml-format.md

 See the [envelope](#4-envelope) for special handing of the `specversion` context attribute.

-Extension attributes MUST be decorated with the appropriate CloudEvent format designators using the `xsi:type` XML attribute, this allows them to be exchanged without loss of type information.
+Extension context attributes MUST be decorated with the appropriate CloudEvent type format designators using an `xsi:type` XML attribute, this allows them to be exchanged without loss of type information.

-REQUIRED and OPTIONAL context attributes SHOULD NOT be decorated with an `xsi:type` to avoid potential inconsistencies.
-Implementors MUST process these values according to their types as defined by the [CloudEvent type specification][ce-types].
+REQUIRED and OPTIONAL context atrtribute MAY be decorated with `xsi:type`, if present this value MUST match that of the type specified by the [CloudEvent type specification][ce-types].

 No other XML element attributes are expected, if present they MUST be ignored during processing.